Education services guidelines

 - Specialist professional providers, such as allied health professionals, education specialists or other specialist professionals.

-We can pay for education support services for your client when:
+We can help pay for education support services for your client when:

 - Your client has a need for education support as a direct result of their transport accident injuries.